spacelift-io/user-documentation/docs/product/administration/install.md

 You can configure the following options for the S3 buckets, they are all required, but have prefilled values in the config.

-Workspaces: the workspaces are stored here for paused runs (eg.: waiting for confirmation).
-Access logs: access logs for the load balancer.

 | Buckets                                          |                                  Description                                   |
 |-------------------------------------------------|:------------------------------------------------------------------------------:|
 | run_logs_expiration_days                        |                    this is where we store the logs of a run                    |